 There can be a very fine line because we need to have faith filled Christians around us and often God does use medicine.
 It’s also easy to have faith in our faith!

 I hope by the end of this post, you’ll be more aware of the danger of trusting in the wrong thing and how easy it is to do.

-The story of Naaman shows us that God’s acceptance heals your shame.
+The story of Naaman shows us that God’s approval is able to heal our shame.

-Today we look at the relationship between God’s acceptance and shame.
+Today we look at the relationship between God’s approval and shame.
 Then I’ll offer 5 steps to help you apply this learning to your own life.